MyEtherWallet/knowledge-base-v3/src/content/best-of/trading-advice-what-to-do-when-you-lose-it-all-trading-margin.md

 {
-"title"       : "What to do when you lose it all trading margin", "sort"        : "14",
+"title"       : "What to do When You Lose it All Trading Margin", "sort"        : "14",
 "category"    : "Best Of",
 "description" : "Best Of",